passcod/defnew/README.md

 ## Foreword

 This is a personal project.
 I use it.
-It is not open source software, but you can use it, subject to its license: [Creative Commons Attribution-NonCommercial-ShareAlike][license].
-You may also
-contribute: it operates on [the Caretaker model][caretaker] rather than usual open source rules.
+It is not open source software, but you can use it, subject to its license: [Creative Commons Attribution-NonCommercial-ShareAlike][license] with some [additional details at the top of the LICENSE file](./LICENSE).
+You may also contribute: it operates on [the Caretaker model][caretaker] rather than usual open source rules.

 The backstory for this project is that one day I bemoaned for the Nth time that I wasn't able to just call arbitrary libc functions from my shell, and decided to do something about it, if I could.